dajofrey/Termoskanne/README.md

 This makes it impossible to draw a tile with 3 colors in it.
 But sometimes this is needed, for example for complex UI.
 An overlay character is used to solve this.

-### Rendering

-1. Backdrop
-Render grid of ACCENT color tiles.
-2. Clear (if style == 0)
-Clear inside borders with BACKGROUND color.
-3. Dim (if style > 0)
-Render quads for dimming.
-4. TTy Background
-Render grid of BACKGROUND color tiles.
-5. TTy Foreground
-Render grid of char tiles with FOREGROUND or ACCENT color.
-TODO

 ## Development
 If you want to contribute, please run `./scripts/prepare-git.sh` which installs a prepare-commit-msg hook for versioning.